sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

 }
 ```

 The token needs to be included as a bearer token in any API request that requires authorization.
 We might get fancy by passing different scopes to the `getAccessTokenSilently` method if we need granular permissions.
-That seems too much for this app, though.
+That's too much for this simple app, though.

 ## Summary